GiorgosKan/SQL-Injection-Attacks-and-Mitigation/README.md

 2. Extracting Database Structure Using UNION SQL Injection
 3. Defending Against SQL Injection with Prepared Statements

+**This project demonstrates the concepts and skills I gained through hands-on practice in web application security.
+All techniques shown are intended for ethical and educational use only.**

 -------------------------------------------------------------------------
 ## References & Inspiration
 The methodology and high-level steps used in this project were inspired by publicly available GitHub resources related to web penetration testing, particularly the following repository: